 A compressor ratio will not have its first number be less than one.
-This would cause any level above the threshold to be amplified and would result in near-immediate overloading of the signal chain and possible damage to equipment.
-That being said, there is an opposite to compression known as expansion which we’ll touch on later.
+This would cause any level above the threshold to be amplified, resulting in near-immediate overloading of the signal chain and possible damage to equipment.
+That being said, there is an opposite to compression known as expansion which we'll touch on later.

 To solidify our understanding of ratio, let's have a look at waveforms that represent compressor ratios:

 To learn more about compressor ratio controls, check out my article Dynamic Range Compression: What Is The Ratio Control?